-During the Third Quarter, There was considerable variation in the balance sheet strategies across the industry.
-We expect and increased focus on growth in most of these banks over the next 12 months, either organically or through acquisition, as loan demand increase and many banks continue to pursue elusive scale economies.
-While continued reductions in Commercial Real Estate (CRE) will likely trim those portfolios, we expect these reductions to decline and those balances replaced with a more diversified mix.
+During the Fourth Quarter, there was considerable variation in the balance sheet strategies across the industry.
+We expect an increased focus on growth in most of these banks over the next 12 months, either organically or through acquisition, as loan demand increases, and many banks continue to pursue elusive scale economies.
+While continued reductions in Commercial Real Estate (CRE) will likely trim those portfolios, we expect these reductions to be replaced with a more diversified mix.